 Check issues with Canonical Tags

-- On Ecommerce sites, to deal with duplication, canonical tags can be used on your facetted/filter pages to canonicalise to the category page to stop filter pages from targeting the same terms as your category page.
+- Utilise canonical tags on eCommerce sites’ facetted/filter pages to minimise duplication and prevent filter pages from targeting similar terms as your category page.
 Check out my SEO guide for eCommerce sites or WooCommerce-based eCommerce sites here.

-- Ensure all your pages within the paginated series contain a self-referential canonical tag.
-It is a common pitfall on eCommerce sites to see all the paginated pages within the paginated series canonicalise to the 1st page.
+- Ensure pages within a paginated series have self-referential canonical tags.
+Incorrect implementation, common on eCommerce sites, often results in all paginated pages within the series canonicalising to the first page.

 Check Issues with Pagination Implementation